-Your project must be delivered within the Local Government Area of the District Council of Kimba.
+Your project must be delivered in the following locations:

+- within 50km radius of Hawker (Wallerberdina Station), South Australia, plus the remainder of the Local Government Area of The Flinders Ranges Council.
+You can find a map of the areas on business.gov.au and GrantConnect OR - within the Local Government Area of the District Council of Kimba.
 You can find a map of the area on business.gov.au and GrantConnect.